Woman sleeping on back on Circadian buckwheat pillow — overhead editorial lifestyle shot, warm ochre linen

 Not every sign calls for replacing all the hulls at once.
 There are scenarios where a partial top-up, a care routine reset, or a simple wash solves the problem without a full hull swap.

 Scenario: Loft loss without fragmentation.
 If your pillow has lost height but the hulls still feel intact when pressed (smooth rolling sensation, no grittiness, no excess dust), try adding a partial bag of fresh hulls rather than replacing everything.
 A 1 to 2 lb top-up often restores preferred loft and extends hull life by 1 to 2 more years.
+Circadian's bulk buckwheat hulls ($49 for 5 lbs) are the same pre-polished, air-jet-cleaned hulls used in their finished pillows.

 Scenario: Mild odor on a pillow that has never been aired.
 If you have never sun-dried your buckwheat hulls and the odor is mild and earthy rather than musty, start with a full afternoon of outdoor sun-drying before concluding the hulls are compromised.
 Direct sunlight for 3 to 4 hours removes surface moisture, reduces microbes, and often eliminates mild odor entirely.